itsgitz/gh-push-vars/README.md

 Push secrets and variables from your `.env` file to your **GitHub repository** using the GitHub REST API — without the need for GitHub CLI.

+> I was tired of manually adding GitHub Actions secrets and variables, so I built this tool to automate the process for personal use. 😞

 ---

 ## 🚀 Features